anton2tchekov/minigrep/README.md

-# Minigrep exercise
+## Minigrep exercise

+This is my implementation of the following exercise to learn Rust [web server project](https://doc.rust-lang.org/book/ch12-00-an-io-project.html)

 Author: [Antoine Montiel](mailto:) <br>
-Description: simple sudoku solver based on backtracking, packed in a library with its own CLI
+Description: simple grep command to find for a string into a document.
+Returns the lines containing the query.

 ## Building